EvansMeyo/EvansMeyo/README.md

 These projects demonstrate my skills in data cleaning, exploration, visualization, and modeling, using various tools and techniques.

 **About Me**
-I'm a passionate Data Analyst with a background in bacheclor of Science.
-I have experience working with large datasets, deriving actionable insights, and presenting findings in a clear and impactful way.
+I'm a passionate Data Analyst with experience working with large datasets, deriving actionable insights, and presenting findings in a clear and impactful way.
 My goal is to turn raw data into meaningful narratives that drive decision-making.

 Skills and Tools
 Programming Languages: Python, SQL